The Best Local Top 5 Exterior House Paints

 #2 Sherwin – Williams Emerald

-Everyone know that Sherwin – Williams has a huge catalog of price point products.
-But one thing is clear, if you want good paint from Sherwin – Williams you going to pay a lot for it!
-We would say over pay.
+Everyone knows that Sherwin – Williams has a huge catalog of price point products.
+But one thing is clear if you want good paint from Sherwin – Williams you going to pay a lot for it!
+We would say overpay.

-But now in 2019 the product feel like what Duration used to be.
+But now in 2019, the product feels like what Duration used to be.
 Most of their exterior paints are known to dry tacky and drag during application.
-Using a paint that drags will encourage painters to load more paint onto brushes in order to create better flow.
+Using a paint that drags will encourage painters to load more paint onto brushes in order to create a better flow.

 Emerald does not level like it once did.
 However, Emerald is still good for just about all applications.
 Which can be a tall task for exterior house paints.

 For the price paid, it could use more pigment to help with coverage.
 Especially in lighter colors, which are often used for trim.
 But make no mistake, this is an extremely good product.
 Even after the reformulation, it’s easily the best exterior paint Sherwin – Williams offers.
 This product continues to be the next runner up at #2.

 The new king is here!
 The binders found in Benjamin Aura are mostly acrylic.
 Some products are labeled acrylic while still containing high amounts of vinyl, not this one.

 Like most exterior paint that contains high amounts of acrylic – by comparison – Aura has not always been the most user-friendly product.
 Plus, it now is the thickest paint we have ever used on any exterior house painting surface.

 After getting used to the application learning curve and constantly cleaning out brushes when applying in the sun these small inconveniences don’t trump the advantages of the coverage this product offers.